shivkumar98/OCP-Java-Examples/src/revision_notes/README.md

 ## 🟥 2.4 Design Principles
 * A **DESIGN PRINCIPLE** is an established idea or practice which is applied throughout an application.
 It leads to code which is easier to maintain and reuse
 * Encapsulation, Inheritance and Composition are all design principles💡
 ### ⭐ Applying `Has-a` Relationship ⭐
 * This is also known as the object-composition test
 ### ⭐ Composing Objects ⭐
 * Object Composition is constructing a class using references to other classes to reuse their functionality
 * It can be use to simulate polmorphic behaviour which can not be achieve multiple inheritance
 <br>

 ## 🟥 2.5 Design Patterns
+* A design pattern is an established solution to a commonly occuring development problem.
+E.g. the MVC model for web applications
+* We shall look at **CREATIONAL PATTERNS** which manage creation of objects
+### ⭐ Singleton Pattern ⭐
+### ⭐ Immutability Pattern ⭐
+### ⭐ Builder Pattern ⭐
+### ⭐ Factory Pattern ⭐

 --------------------------------------------------------------